 Federal Programs Coordinator: Gregory Shingle

-The Huntingdon Area School District Pre-K Counts classroom is located at Southside Elementary School with a 20 child capacity.
+The Huntingdon Area School District Pre-K Counts classrooms are located at Southside Elementary School with a 20 child capacity.
 The Pre-K Counts program is for 3 and 4 year olds that financially qualify.
 In addition the classroom accepts tuition page students with a total of 19 student in all.
 The children attend Monday through Friday during the normal school day and follow the Huntingdon School District’s Calendar.
 Transportation is provided for all Pre-K students that live in the Huntingdon Area School District.
 Children must be three years of age before September 1st of the school year to be eligible.

 Title I Is a federally funded program that was created by federal law to broaden and strengthen educational programs for educationally disadvantaged children.
 Federal funds are distributed to each state according to a formula, which is determined through need.
 The Pennsylvania Department of education distributes these funds, administers the programs and evaluates the school districts to ensure federal and state guidelines are being met.
 The Huntingdon area school district, in compliance with federal regulations, has implemented a school-wide Title I reading program for learners experiencing difficulties in that area.
 The Title I program is not a substitute for reading in the regular classroom but is offered as a supplement to regular classroom instructions.
 Title I is a key element of our Response to Instruction and Intervention (RTI) model.